Water quality issues

 What we have done

 We conducted field surveys in the Cowiche Creek, Moxee Drain, and Wide Hollow Creek sub-basins from December 2004 through March 2006; from June through December 2010; and from March through June 2014.
-We used the data collected during these surveys to develop reach-specific fecal coliform loading capacities for each tributary, and estimated load reductions necessary to meet these capacities.
+We used the data collected during these surveys to develop reach-specific bacteria loading capacities for each tributary, and estimated load reductions necessary to meet these capacities.